nathan815/dotfiles/README.md

-# Nathan's Dotfiles
+# nathan815's Dotfiles

-All my dotfiles!
+Home for my dotfiles and bootstrap scripts!

-All files in this directory (besides ./scripts and some others) are symlinked to the home directory.
+All files here (besides ./scripts and some others) are symlinked to the home directory.

 ## Usage